digideskio/gitmsp-new/wp-content/plugins/mailchimp-for-wp/readme.txt

 For a complete list of plugin features, take a look here: [MailChimp for WordPress](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/).

 = Why does the checkbox not show up at my comment form? = Your theme probably does not support the necessary comment hook this plugin uses to add the checkbox to your comment form.
-You can manually place the checkbox by calling `<?php do_action('comment_form') ?>` inside the form tags of your theme's comment form.
-Usually this file can be found in your theme folder as `comments.php`.
+You can manually place the checkbox by placing the following code snippet inside the form tags of your theme's comment form.
+ `<?php if(function_exists('mc4wp_show_checkbox')) { mc4wp_show_checkbox(); }?>`
  Your theme folder can be found by browsing to `/wp-content/themes/your-theme-name/`.

 = Where can I find my MailChimp API key? = [http://kb.mailchimp.com/article/where-can-i-find-my-api-key](http://kb.mailchimp.com/article/where-can-i-find-my-api-key)